I grew up sharing toys, pets, TV and movies with my sister; Monster trucks and Barbie dolls, Cats and dogs, Mad Max and

 School was tough.
 Teachers were quick to remind me my surname is slang here in England for idiot.
 I had to work my way up to the smart kid’s classes.
 I developed serious acne.
 Between the bullying I overheard girls saying I made them feel sick.

 On weekends I would be drinking, smoking, and rebelling.
 On weeknights I would be teaching myself graphic design and freelancing.
 When everyone went to university, I decided to work for myself.

 I would spend my free time modifying cars and racing them on the street.
 The police chased us, sometimes we chased them.
 My girlfriend ditched me for my best friend.
 For a couple of years I paired up with a biker girl struggling with her drug addicted disabled mother.
 She ended it with a text message.
-I moved to the coast in Wales, living and working in small student room with my current partner.
+I moved to the coast in Wales, living and working in small student room with my girlfriend at the time.
 I wasn’t allowed to live there, I had to hide under the bed when the landlady visited.

 I took a creative director role at a marketing agency.
 We settled down and bought a house.
 It didn’t fulfil me.